Skip to main content

 Incidentally, another question you might see asked is, "How long does HAZWOPER certification last?"

-Obviously, they can't stop everyone from using those terms, and because you get a "certificate of completion" for earning a passing grade in these courses, "certification" has become common shorthand.
+Obviously, they can't stop everyone from using those terms, and because you get a "certificate of completion" for earning a passing grade in these courses, this has become common shorthand.

 Who Needs HAZWOPER Training?